Geometrization of Graphs: Towards Bounding the Chromatic Number via High-Dimensional Embedding: Introduction

-Many researchers have previously regarded the $1$-skeleton of a polytope or a CW-complex as a graph and studied its related properties.
+Many researchers have previously regarded the $1$-skeleton of a polytope or a CW complex as a graph and studied its related properties.
 The reason they did not discover the connection between higher-dimensional embeddings and the Hadwiger conjecture is that they imposed no restrictions on homotopy groups.
-It is precisely by uncovering the relationship between the homotopy groups of high-dimensional Euclidean spaces and graph structures that we establish the connection between the Hadwiger conjecture and higher-dimensional embeddings.
-In fact, in \cite{fang2025a}, we have already made a preliminary discussion on the relationship between homotopy groups and embeddings, proving necessary and sufficient conditions under which a class of $d$-uniform hypergraphs can be embedded into $\mathbb{R}^d$.
-In the present paper, we further extend this result to general graphs and establish a connection between the Hadwiger conjecture and high-dimensional embeddings.
+In contrast, we adopt an opposite approach.
+Starting from an arbitrary graph $G$, we construct, in a prescribed manner, a $(d-1)$-dimensional CW complex $U^{d-1}(G)$ while keeping the $1$-skeleton unchanged.
+We then prove that, for every $i \in \{1,2,\dots,d-2\}$, the $i$-th homotopy group of $U^{d-1}(G)$ is trivial.
+Finally, we establish necessary and sufficient conditions for the embeddability of $U^{d-1}(G)$ into $\mathbb{R}^d$, and then using the correspondence between $U^{d-1}(G)$ and the graph $G$, we reveal a connection between the Hadwiger conjecture and higher-dimensional embeddings.